David Fisher Q&A: Open space expert talks about creating a true park and trail system

 I think Pearl demonstrates that.
 I'm not sure if it was a chicken or egg approach.
 But in Minneapolis, we started it.
 We intentionally started it.
 I think that if you, the greatest opportunity that exists in this region right now is out in Oregon City at the mill.
 I salivate thinking of what you could do.

-I keep saying Jim (Desmond, Metro's open spaces director) just do a plan.
+I keep saying Jim (Desmond, Metro's parks director) just do a plan.
 Just do a rendering.
 Just do a visual.
 "This is what it could be."
 Is it presumptive?
 Probably.

 That's top down planning right there.